BlockEdenHQ/web-blockeden-home/blog/2023-09-05-pay-api-usage-with-compute-unit-credit.md

 authors: [dora]
 tags: [product]
 image: https://tp-misc.b-cdn.net/blockeden/introducing-pay-as-you-go-pricing-and-plan-changes.png
 description: Learn about BlockEden.xyz's updated pricing plans and the introduction of our Pay-As-You-Go option with Compute Unit Credit (CUC).
-We're committed to providing cost-effective and flexible solutions tailored to indie developers, small businesses, and venture-backed companies.
+We're committed to providing cost-effective and flexible solutions tailored to DeFi, wallet, and analytics developers.
 Discover our expanded API offerings, high availability, robust security, and more.
 Join our community of over 4000 web3 innovators today.
 ---

 # Introducing Pay-As-You-Go Pricing and Changes in Pricing Plans

 > **💵 TL;DR**
 >
-> 1. We've increased the rate limit by 5x for all plans.
+> 1. We plan to increase the rate limit by 5x.
 > 2. For improved granularity, 1 CU has been updated to 100 CU.
 > 3. Announcing our new "Basic" plan priced at $19.99.
 > 4. CUs are now denominated in CUC and are refreshed daily.
 Monitor your balance at [blockeden.xyz/dash/account](blockeden.xyz/dash/account).